 To All Persons transforms War Relocation Authority notices and origami balloons into a memorial for those who were confined in the U.S. government’s internment camps and detention centers during WWII.
-The origami forms spilling over the orders are signifiers of innocence and ingenuity while acting as stand-ins for the victims of this systemic act of cruelty and dehumanization.
-The origami formation does not overtake the orders in volume, but is able to disrupt their cold indifference through color and dimensionality.
-The piece is built around the laborious process of folding and breathing life into the paper forms.
-The act of making has become a way of honoring and preserving the narratives of my people and myself.
+The origami forms spilling over the orders are signifiers of innocence and ingenuity while symbolically standing-in for the victims of this systemic act of cruelty and dehumanization.
+While the origami formation does not overtake the orders in volume, it is able to disrupt their cold indifference through color and dimensionality.
+This piece is built around the laborious process of folding and breathing life into hundreds of origami paper forms.
+The very physically taxing act of remaking and installing this piece in different spaces has become a way of continually honoring and preserving the narratives of my family, my people, and myself.

 Circle of Togetherness

 As a meditative exercise, Circle of Togetherness is an endless series of paintings, each composed of a singular circular brush stroke.
 The act of painting is a means of expression and as such my artistic practice is a mode of both intellectual communication and emotional reflection.
 Until now the majority of my work has functioned as an exploration of historical trauma.
 It is true that I have gotten some cathartic release through photographing and painting my beliefs and experience, but my primary focus has been on educating non-Asian individuals, combatting the concept of “post-racial America”, and memorializing the history of my family.
 I have not dealt directly with my pain.
 Through Circle of Togetherness I am striving to seize hope, reach peace, and claim answers for myself.